 How we like to work

 We’re interested in the splicing of traditions, mixing and matching.
-We love of finding common ground in seemingly conflicting material: the tangible and the strange, the comic and the horrific, the complex and the hopelessly naïve.
+We love finding common ground in seemingly conflicting material: the tangible and the strange, the comic and the horrific, the complex and the hopelessly naïve.
 We believe it’s the in-between spaces where you find the truly interesting stuff: the feelings and ideas we want to share with an audience — stories that haven’t been told quite that way before, scenic routes not yet taken, familiar emotions made complex again.

 We’ve never been concerned with doing things ‘properly’; we just want to make our work interesting.
 We’re geeks for process and we often take techniques and processes associated with one artform and transpose them to another.
-We use digital technology a lot, and tech is always integral to the way we create and form stories, as well as in how we share them with audiences.
+We use digital technology a lot, and tech is often integral to the way we create and form stories, as well as in how we share them with audiences.

 Marina Abramović once said that performance art should be protected from the “theatre fuckers” and “film fuckers” who stole or appropriated its ideas, textures, and motifs.
 Well, hello!
 We’re those fuckers.
 And we’re proud that our work is of mongrel heritage.
 Because we don’t think this is a tribal business.
 If it’s not growing, changing, living, breathing… what’s the point?